 16 oz. sugar

 1 lb. butter, room temperature

 Combine egg whites and sugar in a Kitchenaid mixing bowl.
 Whisk constantly over a gently simmering hot water bath until 140°F is reached.
 Remove from heat.
-Place on mixer with whisk and whip until stiff.
-Turn down whip speed to 3rd and whip until cool to the touch (this takes a while – should be cooler than your hand).
+Set the bowl on the mixer and using the whisk attachment, whip until stiff.
+Turn down speed to 3rd and whip until cool to the touch (this takes a while – should be cooler than your hand).
 Change to a paddle and gradually add soft butter by tablespoon pieces.
 Mix to emulsify.
 Once desired consistency has been reached, add purée and mix well.

-Assembly: Set first cake layer down on serving plate with wax paper strips tucked partly under the edges of the cake.
+Assembly: Set first cake layer, cut-side up, on a serving plate with wax paper strips tucked partly under the edges of the cake.
 Drizzle or squeeze (if using squeeze bottle) Grand Marnier evenly over the cake.
-Spread a thin layer of purée and then spread a layer of buttercream over the cake (I like to use a pastry bag to pipe the buttercream on).
-Repeat cake, Grand Marnier, purée, buttercream, again and then top with the last layer of cake – or go for four layers which is *awesome*.
+Spread a layer of buttercream over the cake, then spread a thin layer of purée on top.
+Repeat cake, Grand Marnier, buttercream, and purée again and then top with the last layer of cake – or go for four layers which is *awesome*.
 Crumb coat the sides of the cake with buttercream.
 Refrigerate for an hour.
 Remove cake from refrigerator and finish frosting the entire cake with remaining buttercream.
 Garnish with fresh strawberries.
 Serve at room temperature.